roytang/blog/content/post/2021/01/2020-year-in-review/index.md

   * Average points per turn in Words with Friends: 29, +3 from last year!
 {{% /spoiler %}}

-Others:
+#### Others:

-  * Fitbit activity: 1,766,878 steps, 1,378.15 km walked.
-Down from 1,820,053 steps, 1,419.64 km last year.
-Roughly a 3% drop.
-I've been a lot lazier about walking, especially when the weather is too hot or rainy, which happens quite often.
-Need to find a way to get around this.
+  * Fitbit activity: TBA steps, TBA km walked.
+Down from 1,766,878 steps, 1,378.15 km last year.
+Down to roughly 1/3 of last year!
+Largely because I didn't want to go out too much during the pandemic.
+Looks like my counts for Jan and Feb were on track for hitting 1.8m steps for the year, but then dropped off drastically starting March.
+Sadface.
+Hopefully I can get back into it once things settle down.
   * Donuts eaten: 2, up from 1.5 last year.
 In my defense, they were Dunkin donuts, which seem to have gotten smaller during the pandemic!
   * Baptisms attended: 1 (up from 0), managed to sneak one in right before the pandemic lockdowns started
   * Weddings attended: 0 (down from 2)
   * Wakes attended: 0
-  * Things watched on Netflix: 802 (as at 12/29) (416 last year)
+  * New pamangkins: 2 (!)
   * Quiz nights attended: Unable to count, since the pandemic forced the shift to more frequent online quizzes!
   * Grab:
       * Trips: 3, down from 46 last year, for pandemic reasons obviously.
 All 3 rides were in January!